KunalSKurve/AirQualityMonitoringSystem_FYGrp_S2_EDAI/README.md

-# AirQualityMonitoringSystem_FY_S2_Grp
+# Air Quality Monitoring System made using Arduino
-This is an Arduino based Project for Monitoring Air Quality using sensors
+This is an Arduino based Project for Monitoring Air Quality using sensors like MQ135 for gas sensing.